Teach Neuroscience with Lt

 This laboratory provides an introduction to biofeedback.
-Students will use biofeedback to try and alter physiological process of which you are usually unaware.
+Students will use biofeedback to try and alter physiological processes of which you are usually unaware.
 The three conditions students will try to control are: electrodermal response (skin conductance), skin temperature, and heart rate.

 Students record compound action potentials (CAPs) from a cockroach leg nerve in response to various physical stimuli.
 Students examine CAP amplitudes and frequency, and identify different “classes” of CAP that represent different individual axons.